pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 In this report we are analyzing the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 The database has tracking for events in the US 50 states as well as 22 other locations like US territorities  (e.g. Guam, American Samoa) which will be ignored for this analysis.

-Tornados, heat, and thunderstorm (TSTM) wind are the top 3 injury and death events over the measured 61 year period.
+Tornados, heat, and thunderstorm (TSTM) wind are the top 3 total injury plus death events over the measured 61 year period.
 Interestingly, the average number of injuries and average fatalities for all "heat-related" events and hurricane/typhoon stand out above the baseline data.
 This means that on average, when these events occur, they injure or kill more people than even tornados.

 The top 3 economic impact events are: flood, hurricane/typhoon, and tornado.
 Data shows that the majority of economic loss is in property.
 Temperature related events (drought, extreme heat/cold, frost) all show higher crop damage than property damage - this intuitively makes sense.
 The catastropic events like flood, hurricane/typhoon, tornados are the ones that cause the largest property damage.

 ## Data Processing

 ```r